tueimage/essential-skills/medical-images.md

 (7fe0, 0010) Pixel Data                          OW: Array of 524288 bytes
 ```

 As you can see, each parameter has two hexadecimal numbers associated with it.
-These are the Dicom tags.
+These are the DICOM tags.
 You can use these tags to get to specific information.
 For example, if you want to know the manufacturer of the scanner, you need the `(0080, 0070)` tag, or `0x080070` in hexadecimal:

 ```python
 dicom_image[0x080070]